 - Often lets you choose between an account with a set expiry date or an indefinite term that is maintained as long as the account is in good standing.

-- It typically only available to businesses with good credit scores and reliable income
+- Is typically only available to businesses with good credit scores and reliable income.

 Business credit cards

 These work much like personal credit cards, giving you access to funds up to a certain limit and allowing you to continuously pay back what is spent with interest.
 This financing option is designed to be accessible, flexible and suitable for many different businesses.

 Business credit cards offer a range of extra benefits and tools, such as multiple cards for employees with their own customised limits, expense tracking and even analytics tools.